ehsanbasit-dev/Polls_App/README.md

 ## About the Project

-This is a simple **Polls Web Application** built using the **Django framework**.
+This is a simple **Polls Web Application built using Django**.
-Users can view poll questions, vote for a choice, and see the results.
+Users can view poll questions, select a choice, and see the voting results.

-This project was developed while learning **Django from the official Django documentation**.
+This project was created while learning Django using the **official Django documentation tutorial**.

 ## Features

 * View poll questions
 * Vote for a choice
 * See voting results
-* Admin panel to manage questions and choices
+* Admin panel to manage polls

 ## Technologies Used